Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/index.md

 ### Supported technologies

-The following view layer libraries are currently supported:
+The following 'view layer libraries' are currently supported:

 - React

 ### Component usage guidelines

-Please refer to the [component demo pages](/components) to see live examples, code snippets and details on how to cosume each of the components.
+Please refer to the [component demo-pages](/components) to see live examples, code snippets with details on how to consume each of the components.

 ### Browser support

-The Standards Toolkit currently supports all major self updating browsers (like Chrome, Firefox, Edge, Safari, Opera).
+The Standards Toolkit currently supports all major self-updating browsers such as: Chrome, Firefox, Edge, Safari, and Opera.

 ### Contributing & issues